There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Psychological Science; Psychology major sequences
+- Level 3 core unit in the Psychology major sequence

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) group work (research proposal, ethics application, group work-log); (2) mid-semester test; and (3) active participation.
+Indicative assessments in this unit are as follows: (1) group work (research proposal, ethics application, group work-log); (2) mid-semester test; and (3) research report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)